cookpad/prism/README.md

 # Prism: Redshift Spectrum Streaming Loader

 Prism is a scalable, fast Redshift Spectrum Streaming Loader.
+This software is developped at Cookpad in working time.

 ## Prerequisites
 - OpenJDK (Temurin) 11